pareidolia/BalatroWikiApp/README.md

 # BalatroWikiApp
 A little project that i built (still in progression) where we can look for some informations about features in Balatro.
+(Read the "requirements.txt" file)